fbpx

 Description

 On this 4WD Perth to Broome safari adventure, you’ll explore the natural wonders of Western Australia.
-Spend your nights under a blanket of desert stars and your days in search of secret swimming holes among waterfalls.
-Snorkel with turtles, meet friendly dolphins at Monkey Mia, relax on Eighty Mile Beach, explore national parks like Karijini, Nambung and Kalbarri, watch spectacular sunsets and take on some fun, active options in your free time to ramp up the adventure.
+Spend your nights under a blanket of desert stars and your days in search of secret swimming holes under waterfalls.
+Snorkel with turtles, relax on Eighty Mile Beach, explore national parks like Karijini, Nambung and Kalbarri, watch spectacular sunsets and take on some fun, active activities in your free time to ramp up the adventure.

 Trip Name